molgenis/molgenis/docs/user_documentation/guide-admin.md

 Managing your users is quick and easy.
 And opens up way to our next big security item, setting permissions for your data.

 # Authentication
-In MOLGENIS you can configure 2 authentication methods:
+In MOLGENIS you can configure two authentication methods:
  * Default MOLGENIS-authentication
  * Google-Authentication

 **Default-authentication**
+In the App Settings:
- * Set user-moderation: user can sign up
+ * Set user-moderation to user can sign up
- * Set 2 factor-authentication: users can use or are compelled to use 2-factor-authentication
+ * Set two factor authentication:
-   * Disabled: user CAN NOT configure 2 factor authentication
+   * Disabled: user CAN NOT use two factor authentication
-   * Enforced: users HAVE TO configure 2 factor authentication
+   * Enforced: users MUST two factor authentication
-   * Enabled: users CAN configure 2 factor authentication
+   * Enabled: users can decide for themselves if they want to use two factor authentication

 **Google-authentication**
 The Google-authentication method is used to enable the possibility for users to login with their Google-account.